Contents

 4. Run dumbVerilog.py for each of the logic modules comprising the AGC, this time using the just-created initialization file, to generate a final form of the Verilog source code for each of them.

 Workflow Step #5 (Verilog source-code creation for erasable and fixed memory) is completely new, since we didn't have to do it at all for the single-module case.
-Three separate things go into simulation of erasable and fixed memory:

-But the full AGC has a lot of signal nets in it — about 8500 of them —, so there's a lot more flexibility in choosing which of those you want to look at in the data visualization than there is in any single logic module.
-In case it hasn't been clear already, any or all of the signals logged when the simulation was performed can be displayed, in any order, with or without various kinds of decorations.
+But the full AGC has a lot of signal nets in it — about 5000 of them —, so there's a lot more flexibility in choosing which of those you want to look at in the data visualization than there is in any single logic module.
+In case it hasn't been clear already, any or all of the signals logged when the simulation was performed can be displayed, in any order, with or without various kinds of decorations, either individually or grouped into multi-signal buses.
 Which ones of them to display, and how, is typically a matter on which you'd consult the schematic diagrams and/or the theory-of-operation documents a lot in order to figure out which signals were helpful and which were merely clutter.
 What I've done for pedagogical purposes in the screenshot below is to select the signals corresponding to the upper portion of Figure 4-121 of the theory-of-operations document ND-1021042, of which you may recall that in the preceding section I used only the lower portion of that figure.
 One comforting feature of this simulation is that when we saw this same data in the preceding section, the test bench had supplied the input signal FS01/ at the proper clock rate, whereas in our full-AGC simulation here, signal FS01/ is instead generated by the upstream portions of the circuitry.
 And yet the simulation still generates an FS01/ signal at the same correct frequency as before.

 And here's the aforementioned upper portion of Figure 4-121: